Crystalline color superconductors: Introduction

-Examples of these kind of techniques include Nambu-Jona Lasinio (NJL) models in which the interaction between quarks is replaced by a four-fermion interaction originating from instanton exchange \cite{Alford:1997zt, Rapp:1997zu, Berges:1998rc} or where the four-fermi interaction is modeled by that induced by single-gluon exchange \cite{Alford:1997zt, Alford:1999pa}.
-Random matrix models have been studied in~\textcite{Vanderheyden:2000ti} and instanton liquid models have been investigated in~\textcite{Carter:1998ji, Rapp:1999qa, Rapp:2000zd}, while renormalization group methods have been used in~\textcite{Evans:1998nf, Schafer:1998na}.
+Examples of these kind of techniques include Nambu-Jona Lasinio (NJL) models in which the interaction between quarks is replaced by a four-fermion interaction originating from instanton exchange \cite{Alford:1997zt, Rapp:1997zu, Berges:1998rc} or where the four-fermion interaction is modeled by that induced by single-gluon exchange \cite{Alford:1997zt, Alford:1999pa}.
+Random matrix models have been studied by \textcite{Vanderheyden:2000ti} and instanton liquid models have been investigated by \textcite{Carter:1998ji, Rapp:1999qa, Rapp:2000zd}.
 Although none of these methods has a firm theoretical basis, all of them yield results all in fairly qualitative agreement.
 This is probably due to the fact that what really matters is the existence of an attractive interaction between quarks and that the parameters of the various models are chosen in such a way to reproduce the chirally broken ground state.
 The gap parameter evaluated within these models varies between tens of MeV up to $100$~MeV.
 The critical temperature is typically the same found in normal superconductivity, that is about one half of the gap.

 The second path starts from first principles and relies on the property of asymptotic freedom of QCD.
-Various results have been obtained starting from the QCD action, employing renormalization group techniques and through the Schwinger-Dyson equation \cite{Son:1998uk, Schafer:1999jg, Pisarski:1999tv, Hong:1999fh, Brown:1999aq, Evans:1999at}.
-In particular, Son \cite{Son:1998uk}, using the renormalization group near the Fermi surface has obtained the asymptotic form of the gap.
-However, it has been argued in~\textcite{Rajagopal:2000rs} that the weak-coupling calculations employed in this case are valid only for extremely large densities corresponding to chemical potentials larger than $10^8$ MeV.
-Moreover, also in this second path, it is not possible to control the approximation, because we do not know how to evaluate higher order corrections.
-Interestingly enough, extrapolating the results from asymptotic densities to values of quark chemical potential of order $(400-500)$ MeV, one obtains a magnitude of the gap in agreement with the results of more phenomenological approaches.
+Various results have been obtained starting from the QCD action, employing renormalization group techniques or through the Schwinger-Dyson equation by \textcite{Evans:1998nf, Schafer:1998na, Son:1998uk, Schafer:1999jg, Pisarski:1999tv, Hong:1999fh, Brown:1999aq, Evans:1999at}.
+In particular, \textcite{Son:1998uk}, using the renormalization group near the Fermi surface has obtained the asymptotic form of the gap and corrections have been evaluated by \textcite{Brown:1999aq}.